-This document offers an in-depth breakdown of the different response types instructors can add to a Review Task.
-There are a couple of important points to keep in mind when thinking about review task response types:
+This document describes the different response types instructors can add to a Review Task.
+There are a couple of important points to keep in mind:

 Trait identification items offer writers formative feedback the helps them prioritize next steps for revision.
 The absence of required elements lets writers and instructors know what they might work on in the next draft.
 It also helps to indicate where they are meeting expectations when important traits are present.

-Trait identification elements are also aggregated for the whole class, which helps a teacher to see what kinds of issues to prioritize in discussion with the larger group.
+Trait identification elements are also aggregated for the whole class, which helps instructors see what kinds of issues to include when debriefing.
 If your review results page shows that 95% of your students have a full citation in their article summary, for instance, you know you can likely move on to work on something that a smaller percentage of students have mastered or prioritized in their drafts.

 Keep in mind about scales:

-Comments are open-ended text responses from reviewers, similar to what a reviewer might write in the margin or at the end of a draft.
-Comments can be attached to specific passages in a text for assignments that have been typed or pasted into the Eli editor, or they can be made as global suggestions to the writer.
+Comments are open-ended text responses.
+Comments can be connected to highlighted passages for assignments that have been typed or pasted into the Eli editor, or they can be made without highlighting.
 Instructors can prompt reviewers to offer specific types of feedback with a comment response if they like.
-For instance, a teacher might say “please offer comments on claims that could use more evidence to strengthen the writers’ overall argument.”

 Instructors can also endorse a comment by clicking a button.
 This allows the writer to see that the instructor thinks a particular comment is valuable, and it also allows the reviewer to see that she has made what the instructor feels is a helpful response.

 Final comments are only a single comment that cannot be tied to a highlighted passage.